sachdev27/hotel-checkin/rioo/ReadMe1.txt

 4. When testing, please choose one language folder and open, find out "LockSDK_Demo.exe", double click, choose "5-RF50 Card" lock type, click "SDK Config" to make card.

 New card replaces the old card: The later check-in guest card makes the earlier guest card expired automatically.
-E.g. the check-in time 12:00 guest card could open the door, but after the check-in time 12:05 guest card swipe and open, the 12:00 can¡¯t open anymore.
+E.g. the check-in time 12:00 guest card could open the door, but after the check-in time 12:05 guest card swipe and open, the 12:00 canï¿½ï¿½t open anymore.
 Therefore, if you want to open one room with several guest cards, please make sure the check-in time is the same or set the later cards do not replace the former cads.

 If you use several software to issue cards alternately (e.g Demo, Hotel Management System, Door Lock Management System), probable only the last guest card can open the locks.
 After detecting authorization card or timing card on the lock, the replaced former guest card activates once again.
 When you meet these problems, please check the time of guest card.

 Deadbolt Open: Need to set the GUEST CARD CAN OPEN DB-LOCK function.

-Check the check-in time: In order to avoid the door locks can¡¯t be open, default is uncheck the check-in time.
+Check the check-in time: In order to avoid the door locks canï¿½ï¿½t be open, default is uncheck the check-in time.
 If initial this function, need to set the lock time frequently.
 Check-in time is forced to be current computer time when issued.

 5.Lock number format: 1.2.8203; If it is a suite room, there will be a letter after the lock number, e.g.1.2.8203.A.Attention: In the old version of Dlock, lock number format is like 102 or 20105A, or A0203,etc. If there is no lock number, please type in.
 Further details refer to GHUST ROOM SETTING-ROOM INFORMATION.